No MOLLE, but sold on its modularity? This is the system which sparked the micro chest rig revolution.

 For a start, the Fat Strap is an H-harness (which I prefer to an X-harness, right now).

 Secondly, it has a wide range of adjustment.
 Often, chest rigs straps are sized to work over body armour.
-Since the removable placard system was standardised, who actually wears a chest rig over body armour anymore?
+Since the removable placard system was standardised by Mayflower and adopted by pretty much everyone, who actually wears a chest rig over body armour anymore?

 Consequently, you find that some chest rigs won’t cinch down effectively for use without armour – especially if the adjustment system is captive (feeds into itself, rather than leaving ends free).